sparkfabrik/company-playbook/content/resources/training-resources.md

 #### Google SkillBoost

-As GCP Partners, SparkFabrik has free access to a huge amount of training material on Google Cloud Platform's offering and services, through their _Skill Boost_ portal.
+As GCP Partners, SparkFabrik has free access to a huge amount of training material on Google Cloud Platform's offerings and services, through their _Skill Boost_ portal.

 Those resources are great if you and your team want to leverage GCP services in the project at hand.